ol1g3/stock-exchange-core-cpp/README.md

 # Stock Exchange Core (C++)

 A high-performance, simplified stock exchange core implementation written in C++20.
-This project demonstrates core concepts of financial trading systems including order matching, market data distribution, and fault tolerance mechanisms.

 ## Problem Statement

-Modern financial exchanges need to process tens of thousands of orders per second with microsecond latency while maintaining data consistency and fault tolerance.
+Modern financial exchanges need to process hundreds of thousands of orders per second with microsecond latency while maintaining data consistency and fault tolerance.
 This project tackles the fundamental challenges:

 - **Order Matching**: Efficiently match buy and sell orders using different algorithms
 - **Market Data**: Real-time distribution of quotes and trade notifications